Madrid Coronavirus Information

 Metro staff are available to help while the underground station is open.
 Those travelling must spread themselves along the platform and inside the trains.

-If you are staying in Madrid for a longer period of time you might still enjoy some of these attractions after they are open again.
-Here is the list of Madrid’s main iconic attractions and their official websites with the latest updates:
+Here is the list of Madrid’s iconic attractions and their official websites with the latest updates:

 All attraction websites update the information about when they will be open again on their websites.
 Please check these websites regularly to stay tuned.